MartinoFabbro/citadel/content/Outposts.md

 Due to their temporary nature, these outposts can be relocated or dismantled as needed.
 This flexibility allows players to adapt to changing strategic situations, moving their operations closer to newly discovered resources or away from emerging threats.

 While not as heavily fortified as Citadels, Temporary Outposts can be equipped with defensive measures such as turrets and shield generators to protect against minor incursions and provide a safe haven for players operating in hostile environments.

+**Types of Temporary Outposts**
+We have small outposts and large outposts, they will have different fitting grids, in order to build outposts you need to